perej1/hill_simu/README.md

 ```
 Results will appear in the folder `data`.

-Huge thanks for my thesis advisor Matias Heikkilä for all the advice both for mathematics and icoding.
+Huge thanks for my thesis advisor Matias Heikkilä for all the advice both for mathematics and coding.
 Simulations follow very closely the same format as Matias Heikkilä's code in repository https://github.com/mapehe/evt-ica-simu.